qaiserfcc/portfolio.ai/memory-bank/architect.md

 10. **AI Content Generation**: Modular AI layer ready for integration with Hugging Face, OpenAI, or local models for portfolio content generation.

+11. **AI Provider Strategy** (Nov 25, 2025): Implement a provider-agnostic layer with a strategy pattern to support multiple AI providers.
+Currently Together AI (`meta-llama/Llama-3.3-70B-Instruct`) is the default integration used during development.
+The design choice supports swapping providers in production, adding test harnesses, and graceful fallbacks.

 ## Design Patterns

 - **Repository Pattern**: Database services act as repositories for data access.